pionl/IMCropScrollView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+This class supports displaying a image in scrollView with croping option.
+The user can move the image to desired crop and rotate.
+For rotation we use UIImage+Scale with fixOrientation (photos from camera).

+You can use in any view, just set the correct frame (in the desired aspect ratio) and after calling croppedImage you will get the desired image.

+    [[self scrollView] croppedImageWithBlock:^(UIImage *image) {
+        [self.preview setImage:image];
+    }];

+You can also draw a overlay over the scrollView and draw image out of the bounds of scroll view

+    [self.scrollView setClipsToBounds:NO];

+    [[self cropOverlay] setCropScrollView:[self scrollView]];
+    [[self cropOverlay] setNeedsDisplay];

+The scrollView and overlay can be created from nib or code as needed.
+The autosize mask doens't work correctly (future update?).

+If you don't want to use current scrollView, you can only use the cropping option by:

+    + (UIImage*)cropImage:(UIImage*)image forScrollViewFrame:(CGRect)frame andZoomScale:(float)zoomScale andContentOffset:(CGPoint)contentOffset andBarColor:(UIColor*)color

 ## Requirements

+iOS5+

 ## Installation